ddxgz/tinyhms/docs/objects.md

 ## Download an object

 ### GET `/v1/obj/patientid/objid`
-> returns the available appointments
+> returns a json contains auth_token and storage_url if the action success
 >